pejulian/simple-route53-ddns-cron/README.md

 ## Usage

+Fork the repository.

+Run `npm ci` to install dependencies.

-Fork the repository and create a `.env` file in the` root directory with the following variables:
+Then create a `.env` file in the` root directory with the following variables:

 ```bash
 PORT=3000